thabart/SimpleOrm/README.md

 Each time a label is pushed on the "master" branch to the remote repository, the following actions happened :
 * A new release is created on GITHUB with the artifacts (VSIX package, Library.zip & Nuget package)
 * The nuget package is published.
-* The VSIX packages are manually deployed.
+* The VSIX packages are manually deployed to the Gallery & they are available in the GIT artifacts.